Your Commissioner - Your Voice

 Inclusivity and Public Confidence

-• Driving forward the Commissioner’s Priority to Enhance Positive Culture, Integrity and Public Trust (‘the Inclusivity and Public Confidence Priority’)
+• Drive forward Enhancement of Positive Culture, Integrity, and Public Trust (‘the Inclusivity and Public Confidence Priority’).

-• Ensuring that the PFCC can demonstrate progress towards the outcomes commissioned under the Inclusivity and Public Confidence Priority, which are:
+• Ensure that the Mayor can demonstrate progress towards the outcomes commissioned under the Inclusivity and Public Confidence Priority, which are:

 • The public trust and have confidence in the integrity of North Yorkshire Police as an organisation and in its officers and staff.